allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 class="small-image"/>

 On the picture above, you see an Apple first commercial computer.
 This picture's size is 331kB, so it would barely fit on its storage, which had 456KB.
-I'm writing this post on a MacBook with 512GB of storage, which would manage to store over
+I'm writing this post using a MacBook with 512GB of storage, which would manage to store over
 1,5 millions copies of this picture.
 Apple I was revealed in 1976.

-6 years after **B-tree** was invented (1970).
+6 years before Apple I computer was released, Rudolf Bayer and Edward M. McCreight came up with an idea of **B-tree**.
+And it completely revolutionized the way databases works.

 While no one use Apple I on daily basis, B-tree is still employed by majority of modern databases.
 Although average disk size